dimagi/commcare-hq/docs/messaging/definitions.rst

 Two-way Phone Number
-    a phone number that the system has tied to a single contact in a single domain, so that the system can not only send oubound SMS to the contact, but the contact can also send inbound SMS and have the system process them accordingly; the system currently only considers a number to be two-way if there is a PhoneNumber entry for it that as verified = True
+    a phone number that the system has tied to a single contact in a single domain, so that the system can not only send oubound SMS to the contact, but the contact can also send inbound SMS and have the system process it accordingly; the system currently only considers a number to be two-way if there is a `corehq.apps.sms.models.PhoneNumber <https://github.com/dimagi/commcare-hq/blob/master/corehq/apps/sms/models.py>`_
+    entry for it that has verified = True

 One-way Phone Number
     a phone number that has not been tied to a single contact, so that the system can only send outbound